You are here

 Health Workforce Research

-The JFK, Jr. Institute conducted research to identify the patterns of enrollment and graduation of members of 1199SEIU United Health Workers East at CUNY.
-See the report (PDF) for more information.
+In their published report, the JFK, Jr. Institute conducted research to identify the patterns of enrollment and graduation of members of 1199SEIU United Health Workers East at CUNY.
 Reaching Up and the 1199SEIU Training and Employment Funds funded the study.

 Expanding Career Ladder Opportunities in Nursing